 If you're not finding the contacts easily through the different options from the Main Menu, you can filter your contacts by different types or by the Contact Type they were given.

 We have pre-populated your account with commonly used Contact Types but these can be edited or removed.
 Further contact types may also be added to suit your firm's needs.
-To adjust these your Contact Types go into your Main Menu open your Settings and click on Contact Settings.
+To adjust your contact types go into your Main Menu open your Settings and click on Contact Settings.

 Best practice tip: We recommend using a contact type called 'Inactive' or something similar for clients or contacts you no longer work with.
 We don’t recommend deleting these clients as you would lose information such as emails, work completed and notes for that client.